TalonDragon000/shapecraft-nft-test/README.md

     Each NFT has a unique ID assigned to it --> tokenId() Each NFT is assigned to the address that minted it --> ownerOf() Default mint limit is 1 NFT per address
+    NFT holders can update the metadata URI for specific NFTs --> "setTokenURI(tokenId, newURI)"
     ```

 - World.sol